nodeshift/nodejs-reference-architecture/docs/operations/healthchecks.md

 ### Endpoints

-We recommend using `/readyz` and `/livez` as the endpoints for the readiness and liveness probes, respectively.
+We recommend that you use consistent naming for your endpoints across micro-services.  `/readyz` and `/livez` are common choices for the endpoints for the readiness and liveness probes, respectively.

 Any route name can work if it agrees with the probe configuration, but in the